 Never turn on the gas when your grill lid is closed.
 This can cause a gas build up and result in an explosion.
 "It’s also important to not overload your grill with food, especially when cooking fatty meats, since an excess of fat dripping on flames can result in a flare-up," DeCosta says.

 Prevent the spread of harmful bacteria by using separate containers for raw foods, like meat, and ready-to-eat foods, like fruit and salads.
 Perishable foods shouldn’t be left out for more than two hours.
 And remember, once you’re done grilling, don’t put cooked foods back on cutting boards or plates that originally held raw meat.

-“Undercooked meat is a major cause of foodborne illness,” DeCosta says.
-“The color of meat isn’t always a reliable indicator for whether or not your food is done.
-Use a meat thermometer instead.”
+"Undercooked meat can be cause of foodborne illness," DeCosta says.
+"The color of meat isn’t always a reliable indicator for whether or not your food is done.
+Use a meat thermometer instead."

 Use these guidelines for minimum temperature requirements:

 - Ground beef must be heated throughout to a temperature of 160 degrees F.

 - Steaks, roasts and pork should be heated to 145 degrees F.

 - Poultry should be heated to 165 degrees F.

 - Fish should be cooked to 145 degrees F. or until it easily separates with a fork.